A Quaint River Town

 There’s a beautiful stream, fallen trees, and green moss, which makes the walk to the Arcola High Bridge quite lovely.
 At one point, I accidentally dropped Ole’s leash and he sprinted into the river and decided to take a swim.
 After my initial panic that Ole was going to swim across the river to Wisconsin, I have to admit his extreme determination to jump into a body of water, regardless of the temperature, is pretty funny.

-St. Croix Boom Site
+Explore the St. Croix Boom Site

 This spot is located on the northern end of Stillwater.
 It’s a historical marker and if you Google St. Croix Boom Site, you will find the free parking lot.
 From there, you’ll see a long staircase.
 Head down those stairs and towards the St. Croix River.
 If you turn to your right, you’ll encounter a cave, which you can enter and explore.